matsamaaa/IDE-INSTALL-SCRIPT/README.md

-# Installing Visual Studio Code and PHPStorm on Ubuntu
+# Installing Visual Studio Code and Chromium on Ubuntu

-This Bash script simplifies the installation of Visual Studio Code and PHPStorm on an Ubuntu system.
+This Bash script simplifies the installation of Visual Studio Code and Chromium on an Ubuntu system.
 It downloads and installs the applications, configures necessary dependencies, and adds the executables to the system's PATH.

 ## Usage

-1. Open an command prompt
+1. Open a command prompt.

 2. Ensure you have execution permissions for the script: